Organisation

 It is at the Department of Law that the operational activities - research and education - are conducted within the framework specified by the Faculty.
 The faculty decides, among other things, on study plans, course plans and the recruitment of permanent teachers, as well as responses to referrals.

 The department is headed by a head of department, who is chairman of the Department Board, and a deputy head of department.
 The head of department directs and allocates departmental work.
-Following decisions from the University Board, the head of department is responsible for the budget as well as the Department’s organisation and staff.
+Following decisions from the Faculty Board, the head of department is responsible for the budget as well as the Department’s organisation and staff.
 The department has a head of administration who is responsible for all administrative staff and for the department's administrative processes.

 The department has eleven institutes and centers as well as eight foundations.